Newcastle is a small compact city and is only a short distance away from Gateshead, making both locations easy to navigate.

 You'll also find regular trains from Newcastle Central Station which take you to the heart of Hadrian’s Wall Country, the nearby town of Durham and to some of the quaint Northumberland villages such as Corbridge, Morpeth and Alnmouth.
 For more information on tickets and times visit the National Rail website or browse through full details on routes and timetables for London North Eastern Railway.

 Whether this is your first time in NewcastleGateshead or your 300th time, discover more on foot with the help of expert Guided Tours and Walking Guides.
 Choose from a host of regular walking tours with recommended companies including Newcastle City Guides, Iles Tours and Blue Badge Guides who will lead you through the bustling streets of NewcastleGateshead, point out the award-winning architecture and reveal more of the region's fascinating history and heritage.
 Join the Newcastle City Guides for a City Highlights Walking Tour which take place daily from 1 June – 30 September, then every Saturday in October.
 Alternatively, enjoy a self-led tour of the city and download a selection of walking guides and maps to help you get around.
-If you would like to receive a map by post, please email us.

 Car hire is a fantastic and flexible way to explore Newcastle, Gateshead and the wider North East region, with a wide range of reliable and well-priced car hire companies available.
 Visitors arriving into NewcastleGateshead by train will find Enterprise situated at Newcastle Central Station (turn left out of the portico entrance).